Lead Opinion

 I must respectfully dissent.

-In its arrival at the discharge of the defendants in this case, the majority flies in the face of precedent, undermines statutory law required for the administration of a voluntary tax system, and in its reversal of the contempt charges, impairs the administration of justice.
+In its arrival at the discharge of the defendants in this case, the majority flies in the face of precedent, undermines statutory law required for the administration of a voluntary tax system,

 Although the reversal of the tax conviction is thinly veiled in the guise of an improper definition of “false or fraudulent,” it is in fact nothing more nor less than a ruling that a Vietnam War protester may not be required to be punished for a willful refusal to pay withholding taxes on account of a political belief.
 The real extent of the ruling is revealed by the dismissal of the indictment, rather than ordering a new trial under proper instructions, because says the majority, “A claim of ‘3 billion,’ on the other hand, could deceive no one.
 It is purely symbolic, the attached letter aside.”

 As has been noted from time to time by the courts and as a matter of general knowledge, our system of collecting revenue is largely voluntary, and a statute making the willful refusal to abide by the voluntary collection system a misdemeanor certainly is within the power of Congress.
 As Bishop notes, § 7205 is merely one of a series of statutes providing penalties suitable to the varying degrees of delinquency under the income tax laws, p.
-359, of 412 U.S., 93 S.Ct.
-2008.
-The suggestion of the majority that the taxing system of the United States is not voluntary by its taking into аccount in its reasoning the power of the IRS to treat Snider‘s claim of exemption as “constituting no information,” and its suggestion that adequate civil remedies were available for the collection of the tax, flies in the face of the words of Mr. Chief Justice Warren, in Flora v.
-United States, 362 U.S. 145, 176, 80 S.Ct.
-630, 647, 4 L.Ed.2d 623 (1960): “Our system of taxation is based upon voluntary assessment and payment, not upon distraint.”
+359, of

 The statement in the opinion of the majority that the case was tried on the theory that “the government need only prove that Snider’s claim was untrue and was relieved of any obligation to show that the statement was deceptive or that it was made with an intention to deceive,” is refuted by the record, for the district judge, I contend properly, instructed the jury:

-“A statement, including a statement in a claim or document, is ‘false’ if it was untrue when made, and was then known to be untrue by the person making it, or causing it to be made.”
+“A statement, including a statement in a claim or document, is ‘false’ if it was untrue when made, and was then known to be untrue by the person making it, or сausing it to be made.
+“A statement, or claim, or document is ‘fraudulent’ if it was falsely made, or caused to be made, with the intent to deceive.”

-The first place to go for the construction of a statute would seem to be to the statute itself. “. . .
+The first place to go for the construction of a statute would seem to be to the statute itself. “ . . .
 [T]he other omissions which the statute denounces in the same sentence . . . aid in ascertaining the meaning as respects the offense here charged.”
 United States v.
-Murdock, 290 U.S. 389, 395, 54 S.Ct.
-223, 226, 78 L.Ed.
-381 (1933).
+Murdock,

 This last quoted clause of the statute, which has been given no weight by the majority in its opinion, itself states the proper construction.

-“In a misdemeanor prosecution, however, the government need not prove fraud, loss of revenue, or reliance by the government.
-The offense is made out when a person required by law to complete and file a W-4 intentionally uses the form to supply false information. . . .
+“In a misdemeanor prosecution, however, the government need not prove*662 fraud, loss of revenue, or reliance by the government.
+The offense is made out when a person required by law to complete and file a W-4 intentionally uses the form to supply false information.
 [Citation omitted] “Our system of self-assessment and concurrent payment of taxes as income is earned cannot survive if every taxpayer is permitted to formulate his own rules.
-Misdemeanor penalties were provided by Congress with the knowledge that for certain types of forbidden behavior, even though criminal conduct is present, a mild deterrent and the certainty of punishment are vital to the system.
+Misdemeanor penalties were provided by Congress with the knowledge that for certain types of forbidden behavior, even though criminal conduct is not present, a mild deterrent and the certainty of punishment are vital to the system.
 The defendants are free to express their political discontent in other ways.
 When they elected to defy the tax laws, they assumed the burden of the penalties provided by those laws.”

 In arriving at the same result, the Third Circuit, in United States v.
-Malinowski, 472 F.2d 850, 857 (1973), specifically rejected the symbolic speech argument adopted by the majority here:
+Malinowski,

-“Thus posited, appellant‘s First Amendment аrgument is but a suggestion that a member of society can be absolved of the responsibility for obeying a given law of the community, state, or nation if he can prove a sincere, abiding, and good faith objection to the direct or indirect object of that law.
+“Thus posited, appellant’s First Amendment argument is but a suggestion that a member of society can be absolved of the responsibility for obeying a given law of the community, state, or nation if he can prove a sincere, abiding, and good faith objection to the direct or indirect object of that law.
 Such a position represents a feeble effort to emasculate basic principles of civil disobedience, and, simply stated, is invalid.
 Here, the actor wants the best of both worlds; to disobey, yet to be absolved of punishment for disobedience.”

 “Among philosophers and religionists throughout the ages there has been an incessant stream of discussion as to when, if at all, civil disobedience, whether by passive refusal to obey the law or by its active breach, is morally justified.
 However, they have been in general agreement that while in restricted circumstances a morally motivated act contrary to law may be ethically justified, the action must be non-violent and the actor must accept the penalty for his action.
 In other words, it is commonly conceded that the exercise of a moral judgment based upon individual standards does not carry with it legal justification or immunity from punishment for breach of the law.”

-The dismissal of the charge instead of reversing for a new trial indicates beyond doubt that the majority has rejected the Moylan reasoning and established the precedent that political beliefs furnish sufficient legal justification not only for committing crime but also for not paying taxes.
+The dismissal of the charge instead of reversing .for a new trial indicates beyond doubt that the majority has rejected the Moylan reasoning and established the precedent that political beliefs furnish sufficient legal justification not only for committing crime but also for not paying taxes.
 To neither of these propositions may I concur.

 The majority, then, as opposed to the jury, gives no credence to Snider’s own admission on the witness stand as to what he was doing: